BIO-INCUBATOR

 Shift Bioscience is harnessing AI-powered virtual cells to reverse age-driven diseases.
 Cell reprogramming with Yamanaka factors can reverse aging in human cells and increase lifespan of disease models but its tumor-inducing potential hampers clinical development.
 Shift has harnessed AI-powered virtual cells to reduce centuries of experiments to weeks and decouple the tumor-inducing pathway in human fibroblasts.
 Shift is pursuing an intervention addressing multiple cell types that could sustain health well into old age and beyond.

-Based at: City Centre hub
+Based at: City Centre Hub (Gurdon Institute)

-hello@shiftbioscience.com | shiftbioscience.com
+Contact: hello@shiftbioscience.com | shiftbioscience.com

 Daniel Ives